 Institution: Newcastle University

 Mazhar Abbas is a Research Associate with focus on testing and algorithms for EoL grading and second-life qualification for Li-ion batteries.
-Mazhar Abbas studied Electrical Engineering at Chungnam National University, South Korea, gaining PhD degree in 2022.
-Mazhar Abbas worked for a year at the National University of Science and Technology, Pakistan as lecturer, before joining ReLib project in Feb, 2024
+He studied Electrical Engineering at Chungnam National University, South Korea, gaining a PhD degree in 2022.
+Mazhar worked for a year at the National University of Science and Technology, Pakistan as a lecturer, before joining the ReLiB project in Feb 2024.

 Professor Andrew Abbott